 Cat food contains proteins and fats 'meant for a cat'.
 They are not healthy for a hound if they get eaten in high levels.

 Dogs are lactose intolerant.
 It is one of the human traits that dogs share, to a degree.
 They rarely have enough lactase enzymes to properly digest dairy foods.
 Try to give dogs lactose-free dairy products instead.

 The following human food products receive cautionary advice from veterinarians.
 Dog experts suggest these items 'are not recommended for dogs'.

 The following human food products also receive a cautionary warning from veterinarians.

 Dog experts suggest feeding these foodstuffs to dogs 'in moderation'.

 The following food products for people do not receive any specific warnings or cautionary advice from veterinarians.
 There seems to be no reason to avoid giving these human foods to dogs.

 Always consider contacting a dog vet if your doggy acts stranger than normal.
 Minor symptoms of illness can be a sign of a worsening situation.
 Typical signs of an unwell canine are weakness, vomiting, diarrhea, and a lack of coordination.

 Most dog owners soon recognize the signs and symptoms of abnormal doggy behavior.
 The best advice is to ask a veterinarian to check your dog immediately.
-Do not delay treatment if you have any suspicion that a dog consumed something harmful.
+Do not delay treatment if you have any suspicion that it was one of the foods harmful to dogs.

 Waiting too long to seek professional advice is a common reason why some dogs suffer.
 In the worst cases it can also lead to the death of the dog.

-Toxic Dog Food List of Foods that are Poisonous to Dogs
+Toxic Dog Food List and Foods Harmful to Dogs